Written by expert: Monika, Associate Director Viral Vector Development

 Despite having very limited coding capacity, most of the RNA viruses are surprisingly good at escaping the hosts immune response and withstanding antiviral drugs.
-RNA viruses achieve this by virtue of their ability to multiply rapidly, coupled with their high mutation rate compared to DNA viruses.
-An important cause for the high mutation rate of RNA viruses is caused by their RNA polymerase enzymes.
+RNA viruses achieve this by multiplying rapidly, coupled with high mutation rates compared to DNA viruses.
+An important cause for the high mutation rate of RNA viruses is caused by their RNA polymerase enzyme.
 This viral enzyme, which is responsible for copying the genetic code of the virus, lacks proofreading ability.
-Therefore, mistakes made by the polymerase enzyme during replication are not corrected, resulting in a pool of different genotypes in the virus population, ready for adaptation.
+Therefore, mistakes made by the polymerase enzyme during replication are not corrected.
+This results in a pool of different genotypes in the virus population, ready for adaptation.
 If circumstances are changing, the genetic variability of RNA viruses allows them to quickly adapt to the new situation.

 With a 99% reduction in polio cases worldwide since 1988, the global eradication of polio is now in sight.
-Since the 1950s, two vaccines are used to protect people from polio infection: an inactivated polio vaccine (IPV) and an oral polio vaccine (OPV).
-IPV is produced using an inactivated virus either based on wild type polio strains (conventional IPV, cIPV) or on live attenuated strains (Sabin IPV, sIPV) and is administered by injection.
+Since the 1950s, two vaccines are used to protect people from polio infection; an inactivated polio vaccine (IPV) and an oral polio vaccine (OPV).
+IPV is produced using an inactivated virus either based on wild type polio strains (cIPV) or on live attenuated strains (sIPV) and is administered by injection.
 OPV is a live-attenuated (weakened) vaccine, administered orally.
 OPV is significantly cheaper than IPV, but its nature as a live RNA virus bears the risk that it could evolve over time into more neurovirulent variants.